Auchan: Elo Group

-Auchan Holding is composed by Auchan Retail, Ceetrus and Oney.
-It also consists of: Ceetrus (former Immochan), the division which operates shopping centers and hypermarket galleries and Oney (former Bank Accord), the financial services group that offers consumer credits and Auchan and Leroy Merlin credit cards.
+Elo Group, previously known as Auchan Holding, is the holding company of Auchan Retail.
+It also includes New Immo Holding (previously known as Ceetrus and Immochan), the division which operates shopping centers and hypermarket galleries and Oney (previously known as Bank Accord), the financial services group that offers consumer credits and Auchan and Leroy Merlin credit cards.

 Slogan

 The slogan of the company was La Vie, La Vraie, which translates into English as "Life, the real one".
-The slogan was changed in 2007 to: La vie Auchan, elle change la vie – "Auchan's lifestyle changes life (itself).
+The slogan was changed in 2007 to: La vie Auchan, elle change la vie – "Auchan's lifestyle changes life (itself)".